-This annual and final report collates exploration activities conducted over Exploration Licence 26529 from the grant date 14 July 2008 to the expiry of 9 years term on 13 July 2017.
-After acquiring EL26529, Kettle Rose has actively explored this tenement.
+This annual and final report collates exploration activities conducted over Exploration Licence 26708 from the grant date 31 October 2008 to the expiry of 9 years term on 30 October 2017.
+After acquiring EL26708, Kettle Rose has actively explored this tenement.
 Exploration target was ironstone hosted copper-gold mineralisation similar to the one that occurs at the Rover Field.
+EL26708 was a part of Davenport Project and all phases of exploration program on the Licence were planned and implemented on project basis.